 Let’s be honest.
 Anything fried is bound to taste good.
 These flautas are delicious regardless of what you fill the corn tortillas with!
-I used leftover pork carnitas (in which I linked a recipe to) but you can certainly use leftover chicken, ground beef, or even cheese and bean to make other flauta varieties.
-The key is to roll the flautas really nice and tight, making sure they are pulled taut before securing with toothpicks.
+I used leftover pork carnitas (to which I linked a recipe) but you can certainly use leftover chicken, ground beef, or even cheese and beans to make other flauta varieties.
+The key is to roll the flautas really nice and tight, making sure they are pulled taut before securing them with toothpicks.
 Doing so prevents the flautas from opening up in hot oil… not a good thing.
 I’ve also found rolling them up tight and freezing helps hold their shape well.
-If you freeze them, you can also fry them from frozen… making them a great make ahead appetizer/dish to enjoy later or for a party.
+If you freeze them, you can also fry them from frozen… making them a great make-ahead appetizer/dish to enjoy later or for a party.

 - Combine the shredded pork with cumin, oregano, salt and pepper and set aside.